lsky2061/sql_learning/README.md

 https://stackoverflow.com/questions/32737478/how-should-i-resolve-secure-file-priv-in-mysql

-In WISQARS, "Motor Vehicle, Overall" includes "Motor vehicle, traffic", "Pedal cyclist, other", "Pedestrian, other" and "Transport, other land"
+In WISQARS, "Motor Vehicle, Overall" includes "Motor vehicle, traffic", "Pedal cyclist, other", "Pedestrian, other" and "Transport, other land".